-Organisers are required to have a minimum of one (1) check point on each section of an event, to check that yellow/red (FIA only) and white lights on competition vehicles are operational.
+[i] Organisers are required to have a minimum of one (1) checkpoint on each section of an event, to check that yellow and white lights on competition vehicles are operational.
+Refer SSR 306 [iv] a)

-Failure to repair a yellow or red (FIA only) light immediately after being instructed to do so by an official or marshal whilst racing without a yellow/red (FIA only) light will incur a penalty of exclusion and the competitor will be prevented from racing any further.
+Failure to repair a yellow light immediately after being instructed to do so by an official or marshal whilst racing without a yellow light will incur a penalty of exclusion and the competitor will be prevented from racing any further.
 Refer SSR 318 A [viii] q).